 - Catch the golf cart to the beach and when the tide goes out walk back to the hotel along the shoreline.
 You can watch the locals collecting shells in the water and take in the stunning views.

-Disclaimer: All views are my own and based on my own experience.
+Disclaimer: All views are my own and based on my own experience and I paid to stay at the Melia Resort.